youyanggu/covid19_projections/README.md

 Feel free to reach out to me on Twitter via **[@youyanggu](https://twitter.com/youyanggu)** with any questions/insights/feedback.
 You can also find me [on LinkedIn](https://www.linkedin.com/in/youyanggu/).

 _Note_: While we attempt to predict the _official_ death total, the true death total may be higher due underreporting at various levels.

+## Why other models have much higher projections

+We believe that the existing models out there have shortcomings that lead to an over-projection in the number of deaths.
+These shortcomings can be boiled down to 2 main areas described below.
+When those two shortcomings are combined, they can result in a positive feedback loop that lead to a massive exponential growth in the projections.

+##### Overfitting
+For most epidemics, the initial growth states are always exponential.
+When one tries to "fit a curve" during the initial stages, it is easy to find an exponential function that produces a good fit.
+While this can accurately model the growth stages of the coronavirus epidemic, it can sometimes fail to recognize when growth has slowed, especially when initial assumptions are also inaccurate.
+In machine learning, this is known as overfitting.

+Our model uses various techniques to reduce overfitting, such as cross-validation, exponential smoothing, and recursive feature elimination.
+In addition, given the high noisiness of the dataset, we made a conscious decision to avoid using complex equations and advanced models to further reduce overfitting.

+##### Incorrect social distancing assumptions

+Most models hav some kind of social distancing assumptions baked in.
+Social distancing is the #1 factor that determines when and how much COVID-19 spread will slow.
+However, many models make an incorrect assumption that social distancing only started when each state/region's respective governments announced shelter-at-home orders.
+In reality, people started practicing social distancing days or weeks earlier, causing the "peak" to hit earlier than what those models projected.
+A shift of the peak even by a few days can cause a difference of tens of thousands of deaths.

+In contrast, our model automatically learns the rate at which people started practicing social distancing based on the data, so these incorrect assumptions can be mitigated.

 ## Model Comparison
 Below we compare our model with a popular model developed by the [Institute for Health Metrics and Evaluation (IHME)](https://covid19.healthdata.org/):